AllScotty/AllScotty/README.md

 [![Cyber Lawfare](https://img.shields.io/badge/Cyber%20Lawfare-blue?style=for-the-badge)](https://synistr.com)
 ## 👋 About Me

 I’m a Federal Cybersecurity Advisor, university lecturer, and offensive security researcher focused on advancing cyber resilience, threat intelligence, and defense innovation.
-At **CISA**, I advise government and industry leaders across California, Nevada, and Arizona on cybersecurity strategy and critical infrastructure protection.
+I am a strategic advisor to government and industry leaders across California, Nevada, and Arizona on cybersecurity strategy and critical infrastructure protection.
 I also teach graduate courses in ethical hacking and network defense at **San José State University**, and mentor the next generation of cybersecurity professionals to **defend, disrupt, and drive** the future of cyber.

 ---